SABoev20/Schrodingers-Cats/README.md

 ### Schrodinger's Cats created game about simulation of interesting process between atoms :smiley_cat:

-### Download our project and endjoy the game :grinning:
+### Download our project and enjoy the game :grinning: